Leaderboard

 pukekohe

-Been a great week ohoka the left keep going left the Supreme Court has now decided the president can now make law without congress and senate approval and joe is hiding in the basement and when they let him out 5 people turn up big rally Sunday Ohoka tune in1 point
+Been a great week ohoka the left keep going left the Supreme Court has now decided the president can now make law without congress and senate approval and joe is hiding in the basement and when they let him out 5 people turn up big rally Sunday Ohoka tune in

 Pukekohe hospitality

 I don't usually complain about these things just adjust and vote with my feet but this has to be costing NZ Racing big time.
 Yesterday when putting bets on I could check three aussie sites for pricing while I waited for the NZTAB field to load.
 This morning I go to have a bet in Oz and the NZTAB has no FO up for the race.
-They seem to have gone from bad to worse in recent months.1 point
+They seem to have gone from bad to worse in recent months.

 0 points